Wake Up the Wicked

-Wake Up the Wicked is the tenth studio album by German heavy metal band Powerwolf.
+Wake Up the Wicked is the tenth studio album by German power metal band Powerwolf.
 It was released on 26 July 2024 via Napalm Records.

 Critical reception

 Blabbermouth.net described the work as "an album full of instantly memorable heavy metal anthems, all ornately dressed in the quasi-religious trappings and orchestral extravagance that have become such important trademarks".

 Alec Chillingworth of Louder Sound states that "swimming in the Sabaton/Manowar moat rather than their Maiden/Priest paddle-pool of yore, Bless 'Em With The Blade rips Wake Up The Wicked open by reducing Deicide's career to one line: 'Tear up the Bible'" and "It's bubonically catchy heavy metal built for outdoor stages, choirs squeezing through honking organs, tearaway leads and frontman Attila Dorn's überhensch operatics".